Should You Still Pull Out With A Condom? | Safe Sex Facts

 Pulling out adds extra protection when using a condom.

-Proper condom use is crucial to prevent pregnancy and STI.
+Proper condom use is crucial to help prevent pregnancy and reduce STI risk.

-Pulling out reduces risk if the condom breaks or slips.
+Pulling out may reduce risk if the condom breaks or slips.

 Frequently Asked Questions